Gage-Technologies/gigo-documentation/workspace/vscode_extensions/vscode_extensions_4.md

 ![workspace_config_vscode_extension.png.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/workspace/vscode_extensions/workspace_config_vscode_extension.png.svg)

-Extensions can be included for a varierty of reasons and are generally recommended for any public templates to ease users into using them in their projects.
+Extensions can be included for a variety of reasons and are generally recommended for any public templates to ease users into using them in their projects.

 </br>

 ### **Gigo Workspace Extension**

 Whenever a user launches a workspace the *Gigo Extension* is automatically installed.
-The Gigo extension helps with variety of tasks and allows users to build/walkthrough tutorials inside the workspace.
+The Gigo extension helps with a variety of tasks and allows users to build/walkthrough tutorials inside the workspace.
 The Gigo extension also provides an automatic VCS (Version Control System) based on Git that will commit and push changes as a user works.
 For more information on the Gigo Extension review the documentation on the Gigo extension.